Foysal87/Bangla-sentence-embedding-transformer/README.md

 If you want to train more data or add data, you should install 'Cuda' GPU.\
 If you haven't any nvidia graphics card, You should use Google Colab GPU. \
-TPU is very much slow for transformers model.
+CPU is very much slow for transformers model.

 Suppose you have a dataset, now you want to train and with my model.
 ```python